rh-gitops-midstream/release/docs/prepare-for-a-zstream-release.md

 Use that PR to validate the catalog content and produce a Release Candidate (RC).

 1. Wait for the catalog PR checks to pass.
-2. Share the temporary build for each component using the snapshot container image references provided in the PR.
-3. After the catalog PR is merged and all checks pass, install the updated catalog into the testing environment by following the [catalog installation](catalog.installation.md) guide.
+2. After the catalog PR is merged and all checks pass, install the updated catalog into the testing environment by following the [catalog installation](catalog.installation.md) guide.
-4. The RC can now be shared with QE for testing.
+3. The RC can now be shared with QE for testing.

 ### Preserve the Snapshot for Release Time